Project complete May 2022

-Consultants Avison Young, Allies + Morrison, Hydrock and RPS have been working on producing the masterplan for the area, which is being steered by the East Norwich Partnership (ENP) – a public-private body composed of a number of key stakeholders.
-The work is being funded from a mixture of Town Deal funding from the government, as well as public and private funding from members of the partnership.
+Consultants Avison Young, Allies and Morrison, Hydrock and RPS were appointed to produce the masterplan, working with stakeholders.
+The work was funded through a mixture of Town Deal funding from the government and public and private funding from members of the East Norwich Partnership (see below).

 Stakeholder and public engagement

-Throughout the masterplanning process and beyond, landowners, residents, businesses and other interested parties will be given various opportunities to ask questions and contribute their thoughts.
+Throughout the masterplanning process, landowners, residents, businesses and other interested parties were given a number of opportunities to ask questions and contribute their thoughts.
 Read more about engagement so far.

 Further engagement is scheduled to take place in spring 2023.